gwu-cs-sysprog/lectures/11/01_lecture.md

 **Question:**

 - Run this program yourself.
-	What do think will happen if you have a peer run it on the server after you set the `set-uid` bit?
+	What do think will happen if you run a `set-uid` program?

 ## Applications of Identify and Permission Management